-The discussion and tables above assume no exercise of any stock options outstanding as of the date of this prospectus and no conversion of our company's convertible promissory notes into our company's convertible preferred shares upon the completion of this offering.
-As of the date of this prospectus, there are 20,441,986 ordinary shares issuable upon exercise of outstanding stock options at a weighted average exercise price of US\$0.97 per share (taking into account of impacts of adjustments to our company's 2017 Plan and 2018 Plan.
-See "Management-Share Incentive Plans."), and there are 172,986 ordinary shares available for future issuance upon the exercise of future grants under our stock incentive plans.
+The discussion and tables above assume no exercise of any outstanding stock options outstanding as of the date of this prospectus.
+As of the date of this prospectus, there are ordinary shares issuable upon exercise of outstanding stock options at a weighted average exercise price of US\$ per share, and there are ordinary shares available for future issuance upon the exercise of future grants under our stock incentive plans.
 If any of these options are exercised, there will be further dilution to new investors.